barichd/brailleorch/borframework.md

 All line breaks in the Musicxml part field will be shown as \n, and discarded in braille.
 Such kind of part names must be manually edited.

 Print part list
-List all original items in <score-partlist> of Musicxml, plus part names caused by any instrument changes during the music.
+List all original items in "score-partlist" of Musicxml, plus part names caused by any instrument changes during the music.
 Items in this extensive table view can be navigated using up/down and left/right arrow keys, selected using shift+up/down, edited by pressing F2, and deleted using Del key.
 Its format is managed as the following grids from left to right:
 group name, group abbreviation, part ID, part name, and part abbreviation.
 If there are part names of instrument changes, these names and abbreviations will be marked as "instrument change".